Skip to Content

 • Unix: LF (ASCII 10)

-• Test Connection: Clicking the attachment button will test the Global Variable target; it will fail if the variable cannot be created in memory on the Agent.
-This can happen if the Agent is not reachable or the variable name is missing.
+• Test Connection: Clicking the attachment button will test the Global Variable target; it will fail if the variable cannot be created in memory on the agent.
+This can happen if the agent is not reachable or the variable name is missing.

 • Click the Save button in either the main toolbar or the target's toolbar to save the configuration.